kendagriff/sql-course/OUTLINE.md

 * Student can use sub-selects/nested queries
 * Student understands null values
 * Student can Group by
-* Student can create a table ; moved from Day 1
-* Student can insert a row   ; moved from Day 1
 * Student can update rows
 * Student can delete rows
 * Student can use distinct